-- Proper maintenance will allow the system to retain maximum performance and reliability. - Keep the optical surfaces of the source and detector viewing window as clean as possible. - Align the detector each time that the source or the detector has been opened or moved for any reason. - The signal verification check corroborates the current signals from the flash source compared to that of previous alignments.
+- Proper maintenance will allow the system to retain maximum performance and reliability. - Align the detector each time that the source or the detector has been opened or moved for any reason. - The signal verification check corroborates the current signals from the flash source compared to that of previous alignments.
 Emerson recommends performing this check every six to twelve months.
-Check the signal according to threshold levels. - Zero calibrate (see Zero calibrate) every time the detector or source is realigned or the windows are cleaned.
+Check the signal according to threshold levels.
+See Verifying signal. - Zero calibrate (see Zero calibrate) every time the detector or source is realigned or the windows are cleaned.